-Element of Compensation Fiscal 2014 Performance Measures NEOs Subject to Measures Performance Period Total Company Operating Income All NEOs Walmart U.S. Operating Income Mr. Simon Annual Cash Incentive International Operating Income Mr. McMillon 2/1/2013 - 1/31/2014 Annual Cash incentive Sam's Club Operating Income Ms. Brewer 2/1/2013 - 1/31/2014 Global eCommerce Operating Income (1) Mr. Ashe Global eCommerce GMV (2) Mr. Ashe Total Company Return on Investment (3) All NEOs Total Company Sales Mr. Duke, Mr. Holley, Performance Shares and Mr. Ashe 2/1/2013 - 1/31/2014 Walmart U.S. Sales Mr. Simon 2/1/2013 - 1/31/2014 International Sales Mr. McMillon Sam's Club Sales Ms. Brewer
+Element of Compensation Fiscal 2014 Performance Measures NEOs Subject to Measures Performance Period

+Total Company Operating Income All NEOs

+Walmart U.S. Operating Income Mr. Simon

+International Operating Income Mr. McMillon

+Annual Cash Incentive Sam's Club Operating Income Ms. Brewer 2/1/2013 - 1/31/2014

+Global eCommerce Operating Income (1) Mr. Ashe

+Global eCommerce GMV (2) Mr. Ashe

+Total Company Return on Investment (3) All NEOs

+Total Company Sales Mr. Duke, Mr. Holley,

+and Mr. Ashe

+Performance Shares Walmart U.S. Sales Mr. Simon 2/1/2013 - 1/31/2014

+International Sales Mr. McMillon

+Sam's Club Sales Ms. Brewer

-(1) Global eCommerce activities are embedded within our segment operations and included within operating income for each of our segments.
+- (1) Global eCommerce activities are embedded within our segment operations and included within operating income for each of our segments.
 For purposes of our incentive plans, for fiscal 2014, "global eCommerce operating income" is defined as the allocated portion of the operating income or loss from our operating segments attributable to walmart.com, Vudu.com, and eCommerce operations in Brazil and China.
-Expenses related to corporate support for global eCommerce operations are also included.
+Expenses related to corporate support for global eCommerce operations are also included. - (2) For purposes of our incentive plans, for fiscal 2014, "global eCommerce gross merchandise value" or "global eCommerce GMV" is defined as the total sales value of merchandise sold or transacted where the transaction originates online, excluding the sale of gift cards. - (3) See Annex A to this proxy statement for a description of how we define "return on investment" or "ROI" for purposes of the performance share award measures, which is a non-GAAP financial measure as defined in the SEC's rules.